lextoumbourou/notes/notes/reference/moocs/coursera/uol-discrete-mathematics/week-17.md

             * $x, y \in A$, $x \ R \ y$ **if and only if** $x < y$
         * We have 1 R 2, 1 R 3, 1 R 4, 2 R 3, 2 R4, 3 R 4
         * $R = \{(1,2), (1,3),(1,4), (2, 3), (2, 4), (3, 4)\}$

-### 9.105 Matrix and graph representatins of a relation.
+### 9.105 Matrix and graph representatins of a relation

 * Relations using matrices
     * Given a relation R from a set A to set B.